 "Leaves of 3, let them be."
-This rhyme pertains both to poison ivy identification (picture) and poison oak identification.
-The rhyme does not, however, pertain to poison sumac identification (i.e., the shrub, Rhus vernix; see my pictures).
-But people are far more likely to come into contact with the other two members of the triad than with Rhus vernix (there is also a non-poison sumac).
-All three are indigenous to North America.
+This rhyme works for both poison ivy (Rhus radicans) identification and poison oak (Rhus diversilobum) identification.
+The rhyme does not, however, work for poison sumac identification (that is, the shrub, Rhus vernix).
+But people are more likely to be plagued with the other two types of Rhus than with R. vernix and will thus be more interested in learning how to get rid of those.

-In the U.S., poison ivy (Rhus radicans) grows everywhere but on the West Coast, while another vine (sometimes shrub), poison oak (Rhus diversilobum) grows primarily on the West Coast.
+In the U.S., poison ivy grows everywhere but on the West Coast, while another vine (sometimes shrub), poison oak grows primarily on the West Coast.
 In plant taxonomy, all three are sometimes classified as Toxicodendron rather than Rhus ("Toxicodendron" is from the Greek and literally means "poison tree").
-Below, I speak mainly of Rhus radicans, but most of the facts related here also pertain to poison oak.
-For pictures of poison oak, see "Poison Oak Pictures" in the sidebar near the bottom of the page.
-I also offer information on how to get rid of poison oak.
+This article deals mainly with Rhus radicans, but most of the facts related here also pertain to poison oak and sumac (especially to the former).

-I provide a picture of Virginia creeper, elsewhere; it is also included in my "Pictures of Poison Ivy" gallery.
-But Virginia creeper more often has five leaves to a branch rather than three; and its leaves are more toothed than are the leaves on Rhus radicans.
+But Virginia creeper more often has five leaves to a stem rather than three.
+Its leaves are also more toothed at the edges than are the leaves on Rhus radicans.
 The fall foliage of this vigorous grower is truly spectacular.

 While Virginia creeper vines do not contain urushiol oil, the compound that makes Rhus radicans toxic, you may need to shun contact with Virginia creeper, too.
 It turns out that the Virginia creeper's sap contains oxalate crystals, which can be toxic to some people.
 If you're unsure as to whether you're one of those people, don't touch Virginia creepers, since the result of contact could be a skin rash.

-Like Virginia creeper, the fall foliage of Rhus radicans is surprisingly spectacular (for a poison ivy picture displaying fall foliage, see above right and also Page 3).
+Like Virginia creeper, the fall foliage of Rhus radicans is surprisingly spectacular.
 One is tempted to ask, How can something that has caused so much suffering be so beautiful?
-The green summer color of the plant's leaves yields to brilliant fall foliage in red, yellow or orange.
-Their autumn brilliance is due to the anthocyanin pigments characteristic of the plant family to which they belong, namely, the cashew family (Anacardiaceae).
+The green summer color of the plant's leaves yields to brilliant fall foliage in red, yellow, or orange.
+Their autumn brilliance is due to the anthocyanin pigments characteristic of the plant family to which they belong, namely, the cashew family.

-Now that we've identified poison ivy on Page 1, let's consider the matter of treating poison ivy rash.
-When we speak of a cure or treatment for this rash, we generally mean relief from its symptoms.
-Once the symptoms occur (itchy bumps on your skin), relief is the only remedy we seek -- before we scratch ourselves to death.
+Now that we've identified the plants in question, let's consider the matter of treating poison sumac, poison oak, and poison ivy rash (treatment will be the same for all three).
+When we speak of a cure or treatment for this rash, we generally mean relief from its symptoms, primarily the itching.

 But there is another kind of treatment of poison ivy rash: namely, prevention.
 If you realize you've just come into contact with poison ivy, apply rubbing alcohol to the infected area and/or rinse with water (any water).